beginning of content

 What does a vaginal examination feel like?

-Everyone’s perception will be different.
-Many describe vaginal examination during pregnancy as uncomfortable.
+Everyone's experience is different.
+Many describe vaginal examinations during pregnancy or labour as uncomfortable.

-If the vaginal examination causes pain, it’s very important to let your doctor or midwife know immediately so they can stop.
-They may be able to adjust the process or stop completely.
+If the vaginal examination causes pain, it's very important to let your doctor or midwife know immediately.
+They should respond to what you tell them and stop if you withdraw your consent.

 Why might I be offered a vaginal examination?